|

 liquid.
 Gerry Wheeler was very

-when interviewed and intially
+nervous when interviewed and

-flunked a truth telling test.
-He
+initially flunked a truth

-still considered a suspect when
+considered a suspect when Scott

-Scott Dyleski was arrested.
+Dyleski was arrested.

 Daniel

-Horowitz provides disparate
+Horowitz provides disparate accounts

-accounts of his whereabouts
+of his whereabouts the day Vitale was

-the day Vitale was murdered in police
+murdered in police reports,

-reports, interviews, and on
+interviews, and on television.
+Robert

-television.
-Robert Massi, a Las Vegas
+Massi, a Las Vegas lawyer, claimed in

-he was with Horowitz from 8-10 am that
+from 8-10 am that morning.

 JOHN